jacksund/simmate/tutorials/Guides_for_contributors/README.md

 # Creating and submitting changes

 1. Make sure you have contacted our team on the changes you wish to make.
-This let's everyone know what is being working on and allows other contributors to give feedback/advice.
+This lets everyone know what is being working on and allows other contributors to give feedback/advice.
 You can request features, report bugs, etc. in our [Issues page](https://github.com/jacksund/simmate/issues).
 General ideas and questions are better suited for our [Discussions page](https://github.com/jacksund/simmate/discussions).

 2. [Make sure your fork is up to date](https://support.gitkraken.com/working-with-repositories/pushing-and-pulling/) with our main code at `jacksund/simmate`.
 This is only important if it's been more than a couple days since your last update.
 So if you just completed the previous section, you should be good to go here.